MUSAMMADJASMEEN/SOC-Brute-Force---login-Detection/logs/incident-report.md

 The repeated attempts against the same account are consistent with possible password-guessing or brute-force activity.

 The available simulated log data does not prove that the account was successfully compromised.
+A successful login from the same source IP (192.168.1.50) occurred at 10:15:20, approximately 7 seconds after the final failed login attempt.

+This increases the suspicion of possible account compromise, although the simulated log data alone does not confirm malicious activity.
 ## 4. Indicators of Compromise

 | Indicator | Value |